-CO1 Recognize the principles and concepts of research types, data types and analysis : procedures.
+CO1 Recognize the principles and concepts of research types, data types and analysis procedures.
 CO2 Apply appropriate method for data collection and analyze the data using statistical principles.
-CO3 : standards.
-CO4 : Develop a research design for the given engineering and management problem context.
+CO3 Express research output in a structured report as per the technical and ethical standards.
+CO4 Develop a research design for the given engineering and management problem context.